dojot/docs/source/vms/vbox/guide.rst

 http://dojot-iso.s3.amazonaws.com/imagem/dojot.0.1.0-dojot.vdi

 The next step is to create a virtual machine on VirtualBox.
-Chick on the New button, then set the name ``as you wish``, type to ``Linux`` and version to ``Debian (64-bit)``.
+Click on the New button, then set the name ``as you wish``, type to ``Linux`` and version to ``Debian (64-bit)``.

 .. image:: image1.png